jesposito/InductionAutomationDeno/README.md

 # Induction Automation Project (Deno)

-This project automates an onboarding workflow integrating Slack and Smartsheet for a seamless new employee experience.
+This project automates an onboarding workflow integrating Slack and Smartsheet for an improved new employee experience.

 ## Key Features